Money Smarts Blog

 What should you ask yourself during your financial checkup?
-Here are 8 essential questions:
+Here are eight essential questions to get you started.

 1. Do I have a budget?
 Is it working?

 If you’re just paying your bills and swiping your card without a plan every month, you need a budget.
+We like the envelope method.
 If you already have a budget, it never hurts to give it a once-over.
 To get started, ask yourself a couple questions:

 - Do I have enough income to cover my expenses and save every month, or should I spend less?